Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Nonetheless, it is crucial to remember that doing well in a language learning app does not equal mastery of the language of your choice.

-You can have a perfect score in a flash-card app but can still not utter even a single phrase or hold a 2-minute talk in a real-life situation.
+You can get a perfect score with a flash-card app but still cannot utter even a single phrase or give a 2-minute talk in a real-life situation.

-You should view mobile language apps and laptop software as a secondary resource and combine them with other things like classes, books, audio lessons, speaking with someone fluent, or more comprehensive and immersive approaches.
+You should view mobile language apps and laptop software as secondary resources and combine them with other resources like classes, books, audio lessons, speaking with someone fluent, or more comprehensive and immersive approaches.

 4. Apps are very impersonal and don’t explain